Clarithromycin is a prescription medicine. It's important to take it as advised by your doctor.

 How to take liquid

-The medicine will come with a plastic syringe or spoon to help you take the right amount.
+The liquid comes with a plastic syringe or spoon to help you measure the right dose.
 If you do not have a syringe or spoon, ask your pharmacist for one.
 Do not use a kitchen teaspoon as it will not measure the right amount.

 How long to take it for